-In this paper we have presented a taxonomy of GBML algorithms for rule induction based on the codification of the chromosome associated with the learning process of each method.
+In this paper, we have presented a taxonomy of GBML algorithms for rule induction based on the codification of the chromosome associated with the learning process of each method.
 We performed an exhaustive study of the performance of a large set of GBML approaches and the comparison with non-evolutionary learners, both on standard classification problems and on imbalanced data sets.

-The main conclusions extracted from our experimental study are the following ones:
+The main conclusion extracted from our experimental study are the following ones.

-- a) For standard classification we must emphasise the good behaviour observed for XCS and GASSIST in contrast to the remaining GBML methods for rule induction analysed in this study.
-Furthermore, compared to nonevolutionary algorithms, we have shown that the GBML approaches are quite competitive and that in many cases the studied evolutionary methods outperform the non-evolutionary state-of-the-art algorithms.
-This fact supports the conclusion that the use of GBML methods in classification provides interesting results in practice. - b) When dealing directly with imbalanced data sets, we found that the algorithms that are better suited to manage both the minority and majority class examples are Oblique-DT for the GBML approaches and Ripper for the classical non-evolutionary methods.
-We must point out that the specific features of the framework of imbalanced data sets implies that the best algorithms in standard classification are not necessarily the same for this type of problems, as was shown along the empirical study. - c) When applying preprocessing for imbalanced data sets, we can observe that the average performance is notably increased in most of the algorithms of our study in contrast with the use of the original data sets.
-Also, when the discovering process of the rules is carried out using the same class distribution, we observe that both XCS and GASSIST are again the algorithms with the best behaviour, also obtaining a higher performance and average ranking than the classical non-evolutionary approaches.
+1) For standard classification we must emphasize the good behavior observed for XCS and GASSIST in contrast to the remaining GBML methods for rule induction.
+Furthermore, compared to non-evolutionary algorithms, we have shown that the GBML approaches are quite competitive and that in many cases the studied evolutionary methods outperform the non-evolutionary stateof-the-art algorithms.
+This fact supports the conclusion that the use of GBML methods in classification provides interesting results in practice.

+2) When raw imbalanced data sets are used, we found that the algorithms that are better suited to manage both the minority and majority class examples are Oblique-DT for the GBML approaches and Ripper for the classical non-evolutionary methods.
+We must point out that the specific features of the framework of imbalanced data sets imply that the best algorithms are not necessarily the same as those for standard classification, as it was shown along the empirical study.

-We would like to highlight the fact that the complete data sets' partitions and the full table of results are included on an associated Web page http://sci2s.ugr.es/gbml/index.php.
-Furthermore, all the algorithms studied in this paper are available in the KEEL software3, which enables the verification of the results presented in this study.
+3) When imbalanced data sets are preprocessed (balanced), we can observe that the average performance is notably increased in most of the algorithms of our study.
+Also, when the rule discovering process is carried out using the same class distribution, we observe that both XCS and GASSIST are again the algorithms with the best behavior, also getting higher performance and average ranking than the classical non-evolutionary approaches.